Government Business Council Government Business Council

 Exploring the Current & Future Issues Affecting Pennsylvania Schools

 City & State PA's 2022 Pennsylvania Education Summit will cover the most pressing topics affecting the state’s educators and institutions of learning in 2022-23.
-This full-day event will offer industry executives, public sector leaders and academics the opportunity to share ideas and debate over critical issues such as education equity, post-pandemic learning gaps, reduced college enrollment, and statewide funding for education.
+This half-day virtual event will offer industry executives, public sector leaders and academics the opportunity to share ideas and debate over critical issues such as education equity, post-pandemic learning gaps, reduced college enrollment, and statewide funding for education.

 background image